Dylan Disu: Professional career

-Raptors 905 (2024–present)
+Raptors 905 (2024–2025)

 After going undrafted in the 2024 NBA draft, Disu joined the Toronto Raptors for the 2024 NBA Summer League.
 On September 23, 2024, he signed with the team, but was waived the same day.
 On October 28, he joined Raptors 905.
+After appearing in 17 games, including seven starts, through the tip-off tournament and regular season, Disu missed the remainder of the 2024-25 season due to a left foot strain and multiple tendon tenosynovitis.
+At the end of season, Disu became a free agent.